-While Mr. Scofield was obviously a man of honor and good character, his sterling reputation took a bit of a hit in 1872 when it was discovered that he had involvement with Congressman Oakes Ames of Massachusetts, President of the Crédit Mobilier Company.
+While Mr. Scofield was obviously a man of honor and good character, his sterling reputation took a hit in 1872 when it was discovered that he had involvement with Congressman Oakes Ames of Massachusetts, President of the Crédit Mobilier Company.
 Four years previously in 1868, Scofield had purchased Cedar Rapids stock bonds from Congressman Ames, who then suggested to Scofield that he purchase some stock in Crédit Mobilier.
 No contract was ever consummated between the two men, as Scofield later "disinclined to take the stock" and after a settlement was reached, he was recorded as taking "a thousand dollars Union Pacific bond and ten shares of Union Pacific stock."
-Obviously this action was a miscalculation in judgement on Scofield's part, one which left a blemish on an otherwise sterling career in the public forum.
+Obviously, this action was a miscalculation in judgment on Scofield's part, one which left a blemish on an otherwise sterling career in the public forum.

 This article on Scofield's involvement in Credit Mobilier appeared in 1884.

 The Credit Mobilier scandal tarnished a number of political careers (including that of Vice President Schuyler Colfax) but Scofield (who declined to run for another term in the house in 1874) is mentioned as having "no interest in the Crédit Mobilier stock" after the settlement with Ames, and "derived no benefit therefrom."

 Despite the sting of Crédit Mobilier, Scofield's public career continued on the upswing after leaving Congress.
 After returning to Warren in 1875 he maintained a private law practice until 1878 when he was appointed by President Rutherford B. Hayes as Register of the U.S. Treasury, serving in this post until May 1881.
 Soon after leaving the post of registrar Scofield was named by new President James Garfield to a seat on the United States Court of Claims.
 Scofield was confirmed and served on this court until July 29, 1891, when health concerns compelled him to resign.